-If you're just starting out on your credit journey, consider the Avant Credit Card.
-You don't need a high credit score to get approved, so if you are new to credit or have a "thin" credit file with less than four accounts, the Avant Credit Card could be a good option.
+If you're just starting out on your credit journey and either don't want to put up a security deposit or can't afford one, consider the AvantCard.
+You don't need a high credit score to get approved, so if you are new to credit or have a "thin" credit file with fewer than five accounts, the AvantCard could be a good option.

 - Fast and easy application process